 The next key chapter is ‘when to sell’ where Philip Fisher argues that the best time to sell a good stock is ‘never’ as long as the company behind the stock maintains its characteristics of a usually successful enterprise.

-The other important chapters of the book is ‘When to buy’, ‘Hullabaloo about dividends’ (Philip Fisher suggests that the dividend consideration should be given the least, not the most, by those desiring to select outstanding shares), ‘Five don’ts for investors’, and ‘How I go about finding a growth stock’.
+The other important chapters of the book are ‘When to buy’, ‘Hullabaloo about dividends’ (Philip Fisher suggests that the dividend consideration should be given the least, not the most, by those desiring to select outstanding shares), ‘Five don’ts for investors’, and ‘How I go about finding a growth stock’.

 The book attempts to show what to buy, when to buy and when to sell for those who are desiring to get uncommon returns on their investments.
 To sum up, this is a good read to understand the fundamentals of growth investing.
 I will definitely recommend reading this book.

 That’s all.
 I hope this post on ‘Common stocks and uncommon profits book review’ is useful to the readers.
 Further, comment below which is the best book on investing that you have ever read.